 All potentially relevant environmental resource areas were initially considered for analysis in this Environmental Assessment (EA).
-In compliance with the National Environmental Policy Act (NEPA), as amended by the Fiscal Responsibility Act of 2023; as implemented by Council on Environmental Quality (CEQ) regulations at 40 Code of Federal Regulations (CFR) Part 1500 et seq.; and Department of the Navy (Navy) implementing regulations at 32 CFR Part 775, the discussion of the affected environment (i.e., existing conditions) focuses only on those resource areas potentially subject to impacts.
+In compliance with the National Environmental Policy Act (NEPA) of 1969 the discussion of the affected environment (i.e., existing conditions) focuses on those resource areas potentially subject to impacts.
 Additionally, the level of detail used in analyzing a resource area is commensurate with the level of potential environmental impact.

-In accordance with 40 CFR section 1501.3(d), in considering whether an adverse effect is significant, agencies shall examine both the context of the action and the intensity of the effect, while considering the duration of the effect.
+In accordance with 40 CFR section 1501.3(d), in considering whether an adverse effect is significant, agencies must examine both the context of the action and the intensity of the effect, while considering the duration of the effect.
 Agencies may also consider the extent to which an effect is adverse at some points in time and beneficial in others.
-However, agencies shall not offset an action's adverse effects with other beneficial effects to determine significance.
+However, agencies must not offset an action's adverse effects with other beneficial effects to determine significance.

 This chapter includes an analysis of the affected environment and potential impacts to air quality, water resources, biological resources, infrastructure, noise, cultural resources, American Indian traditional resources, and hazardous materials and waste.
-The potential impacts to the following resource areas are considered negligible or non-existent, so they were not analyzed in detail in this EA:
+The potential impacts to the following resource areas are considered negligible or non-existent, so they were not analyzed in detail in this EA.